- First Name

 - About Me

-Brooke Newman is an Associate Professor of history and the Interim Director of the Humanities Research Center at Virginia Commonwealth University.
+Brooke Newman is an Associate Professor of history at Virginia Commonwealth University.
 She specializes in the social, cultural, and legal history of early modern Britain and the British Atlantic during the age of slavery.
-She’s the author of A Dark Inheritance: Blood, Race, and Sex in Colonial Jamaica (Yale University Press, 2018), which was a finalist for the 2019 Frederick Douglass Book Prize awarded by the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University for the most outstanding nonfiction book published in English during the previous year on the subject of slavery, abolition, and/or antislavery movements.
+She’s the author of A Dark Inheritance: Blood, Race, and Sex in Colonial Jamaica (Yale University Press, 2018), which was a finalist for the 2019 Frederick Douglass Book Prize awarded by the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition.
 A Dark Inheritance also received the Gold Medal for World History in the 2019 Independent Publisher Book Awards and was named an Outstanding Academic Title and a Choice Magazine editors’ pick.
-She is the co-editor of Native Diasporas: Indigenous Identities and Settler Colonialism in the Americas (University of Nebraska Press, 2014).
+She is also the co-editor of Native Diasporas: Indigenous Identities and Settler Colonialism in the Americas (University of Nebraska Press, 2014).

-Her research has been extensively supported by distinguished institutions on both sides of the Atlantic, most recently the Eccles Centre for American Studies at the British Library and the Omohundro Institute and Georgian Papers Programme for research in the Royal Archives at Windsor Castle.
-Dr. Newman’s current book project, tentatively titled “Subjects of the Crown: Slavery, Emancipation, and the British Monarchy, 1660-1860,” chronicles the evolving policies and attitudes of the British Crown and prominent members of the royal family toward imperial rule, slave trading, and colonial slavery from the Restoration to the reign of Queen Victoria.
+Her research has been supported by distinguished institutions on both sides of the Atlantic, most recently the Library Company of Philadelphia, the Eccles Centre for American Studies at the British Library, and the Omohundro Institute and Georgian Papers Programme for research in the Royal Archives at Windsor Castle.
+Dr. Newman’s current book project, tentatively titled “Subjects of the Crown: Slavery, Emancipation, and the British Monarchy, 1660-1860,” chronicles the evolving policies and attitudes of the British Crown and prominent members of the royal family toward imperial rule, the transatlantic slave trade, and colonial slavery from the Stuart Restoration to the reign of Queen Victoria.

 - Recent Publications